secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/allocadia/index.html.md

 1. To understand your regions budget (referred to in Allocadia as `Target`) and what you are forecasting to spend -
     - Video walk through - <span class="colour" style="color:rgb(34, 0, 204)">[https://youtu.be/QTQeOKp3wDU](https://youtu.be/QTQeOKp3wDU)</span> - (YOU MUST BE LOGGED IN TO UNFILTERED TO SEE)
 1. `Dashboards>2.
-Pipeline>Quarterly Drill in Details All>Pipeline Plan by Campaign Type by Motion` - This report allows you to see the ROI data (MQL, SAO, expected pipeline), based on the impact modeller -
+Pipeline>Quarterly Drill in Details All>Pipeline Plan by Campaign Type` - This report allows you to see the ROI data (MQL, SAO, expected pipeline), based on the impact modeller -
     - [Video walk through](https://youtu.be/bauTMmEnaXc) - (YOU MUST BE LOGGED IN TO UNFILTERED TO SEE).
-1. `Pipeline Planning Folder> Planned Pipeline* ROI by Motion by Campaign - Full` - This report allows you to see how your plans are aligned to the FY22 Marketing GTM motions.
+1. `Dashboards>2.
+Pipeline>Quarterly Drill in Details All>Pipeline Plan by Motion` - This report allows you to see how your plans are aligned to the FY22 Marketing GTM motions.
-    - [Video walk through](https://youtu.be/Ogf4XTzJu4g) - (YOU MUST BE LOGGED IN TO UNFILTERED TO SEE.)
+    - [Video walk through](https://youtu.be/XfgckiT9_1s) - (YOU MUST BE LOGGED IN TO UNFILTERED TO SEE.)

 ##### Reporting folders breakdown

-While the above listed reports are reports you use to get the information for your QBR, here's a breakdown on the other reporting folders.

 1. Finance - we will view actuals here.
 We aren't using this folder in detail yet.
 More to come!
-1. Health Check - We aren't using this folder in detail yet.
+2. Health Check - We aren't using this folder in detail yet.
 More to come!
-1. Investment Planning
+3. Investment Planning
     1. Target vs. Plan Full - here you can view your target vs. plan in full detail - this is same information that is reflected in the Investment Tracking Summary.
-    1. Vendor Plan details - Management uses this section to understand how much we are spending with DemandBase because we open insertion orders (IOs) on a qtly basis this is essential for us to know how much we need to open.
+    2. Vendor Plan details - Management uses this section to understand how much we are spending with Demandbase because we open insertion orders (IOs) on a qtly basis this is essential for us to know how much we need to open.
 We also use this section to understand the

 ## Integrations